 When teams aren’t practicing or participating in games and tournaments, there are endless exciting, educational and outdoor activities to take advantage of during downtime.
-Columbia isn’t just a hub for sports; it’s also a great place for families to enjoy an outdoor picnic, go on a hike, rent kayaks or explore the capital city’s boundless national and local parks.
-Lake Murray in particular is a favorite South Carolinian pastime riddled with 500 miles of jagged rocks, a sandy shoreline and swampy marshlands.
+Columbia isn’t just a hub for sports; it’s also a great place for families to enjoy an outdoor picnic, go on a hike, rent kayaks or explore Congaree National Park, the only national park in the state, as well as one of the area’s numerous regional and local parks.
+Lake Murray, in particular, is a favorite South Carolinian pastime boasting 650 miles of shoreline.

 Columbia epitomizes the notion of Southern hospitality, and a huge part of that desired Southern hospitality involves homemade Southern cooking.
 Sports planners and families will have no problem finding the best local eateries offering an array of culinary creations, with various food districts filled with some of the best Southern cuisine in the state.
 A city with an incomparable Southern charm, Columbia also offers several contemporary accommodations options only to be found in an up-and-coming capital city.